Skip to content

 Commercial lavender farming is a profitable business opportunity even for small entrepreneurs.
 However, a large piece of land ensures a better profit ratio.

 The scientific name of lavender is Lavandula.
-And the plant belongs to the family Lamiaceae.
+The plant belongs to the family Lamiaceae.
 General industry use includes fragrance, specialty food, and alternative medicine industry.
-France, Bulgaria, Ukraine, Russia, Australia, and the Mediterranean regions are the major producers of lavender essential oils.
-In South Africa, major lavender growing areas are the Western and Eastern Cape, KwaZulu-Natal, Free State, Gauteng, Limpopo, and Mpumalanga provinces.
+France, Bulgaria, Ukraine, Russia, Australia, and the Mediterranean regions are the major producers of essential oils for lavender.
+Major lavender growing areas in South Africa are the Western and Eastern Cape, KwaZulu-Natal, Free State, Gauteng, Limpopo, and Mpumalanga provinces.

 Is Lavender Farming Profitable?